Developer Guide

 Document class

-to the file location.
+and a reference to the file location.
 It is used for tracking files that are stored in PIVOT and for opening

 of documents.